tferreira/pushd/README.md

 - `totalSubscribers`: The number of subscribers currently registered
 - `subscribers`: The number of registered subscribers broken down by the used protocol
 - `totalPublished`: The total number of messages pushed to subscribers.
 If a message is pushed to an event that has multiple subscribers, each subscriber is counted separately here.
-- `published`: The number of pushed messages broken down by the receiver's protocol and the month, when the message was published
+- `published`: The number of pushed messages broken down by the receiver's protocol on today, when the message was published
 - `totalErrors`: The total number of failed push attempts
-- `errors`: The number of failed pushes broken down by the receiver's protocol and the month, when the push attempt was made
+- `errors`: The number of failed pushes broken down by the receiver's protocol on today, when the push attempt was made
 - `totalEvents`: The number of currently registered events

 Logging